Code-Institute-Submissions/gersonvj-TWC---THE-WEATHER-CHANNEL/README.md

 ## Test

-W3C Validator was used to validate all my code and outline any errors.
-Found here
+W3C Validator was used to validate all my code and outline any errors. https://validator.w3.org/

 Chrome Dev Tools was used to test out my code and be able to make adjustments.
-This was a constant use of mine throughout my development.
-More information here
+This was a constant use of mine throughout my development. https://developers.google.com/web/tools/chrome-devtools

-JSHint was used to test out my JavaScript.
-It can be found here
+JSHint was used to test out my JavaScript. https://jshint.com/

 <ul>
 <li>05/11/2020 - Not reponsive for phone devices, background pictures for jumbotrom not working, h1 headers need more margin.</li>